 It is nice to be glam at a festival but comfort is a priority.
 Invest in a good raincoat, waterproof breathable and light it will save you.

-I grabbed myself a Barbour raincoat in the sale and it saved me!
+I grabbed myself a Barbour raincoat in the sale, and it saved me!
 I was dry all weekend.
-Try sale stores such as this or end of season for a bargain.
+Try sale stores such as this or the end of the season for a bargain.
 If you are dry underneath you will stay comfortable and warm all day.
-Take a brolly for when you are standing around it will stop the water running off your hood and dripping on to your nose.
+Also, take a brolly for when you are standing around it will stop the water running off your hood and dripping onto your nose.

 Tip- take a poncho for an extra rain layer you can take off